chrisgebert/open_alex_snapshot/README.md

 # Background

-There are a handful of things that I've been thinking about / playing with and they all kinda came together recently in a way that made sense to write up and share.
+There are a handful of things that I've been thinking about / playing with, and they all kinda came together recently in a way that made sense to write up and share.

 First, some background: